drkarim/Left-atrial-wall-from-CT/README.md

 # Segmentation for atrial wall from CT Angiography
-Segmentation of atrial wall using iterative dilation and intensity thresholding
+A simple segmentation method that segments the atrial wall using iterative dilation and intensity thresholding.
+It requires the intensity distribution information of the ventricular myocardium.

 ## Usage
 The usage is through command line: